audmcname/audmcname.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-Howdy, I'm an undergrad at the University of Oregon and I do computer things and comics stuff.
+Nice to meet you-- I'm an undergrad at the University of Oregon and I fiddle with computers and comics.